 How can you manage the change?

 It is worth preparing now to ensure your business is ready when these changes are enforced in October 2023.
-Despite calls from the sector, the Government is not offering any support for SMEs to make this switch.
+Despite calls from the sector, the welsh and English Governments are not offering any support for SMEs to make this switch.
 But we’re here to help you with a curated collection of swaps for single-use plastics in our online shop, and as always, our Account Managers will be on hand to guide you through.

 Our plant-based alternatives offer high-quality convenience for your customers without costing the earth, including wooden cutlery, straws, plant-based takeaway boxes, trays, stirrers, and lids.